trollepierre/sulma/README.md

 ## Motivation

-People are more interested in your content iwhen the coontent is well arranged on a website.
+People are more interested in your content when the coontent is well arranged on a website.

 ## Installation